-In order to diagnose someone for an incomplete spinal cord injury, a thorough neurological examination must be performed upon admission to the hospital, and re-evaluated on an on-going basis months after spinal shock and inflammation of the spinal cord has subsided.
+In order to diagnose someone with an incomplete spinal cord injury, a thorough neurological examination must be performed upon admission to the hospital and re-evaluated on an on-going basis months after spinal shock and inflammation of the spinal cord has subsided.

 Click the above image for the large version of this incomplete spinal cord injury infographic.